seniorjoinu/ic-event-hub/README.md

 Let's quickly recap what we just wrote.

-1. If the emitter in the permissionless mode, your listener-canister should somehow subscribe to events it wants to listen to.
+1. If the emitter is in the permissionless mode, your listener-canister should somehow subscribe to events it wants to listen to.
 Since it can't do it automatically on `#[init]` (you can't send messages during init function), you'll have to do it manually.
 2. While subscribing, listener have to specify a handler endpoint to which it wants to receive emitted events.
 These